ThunderFly-aerospace/TF-GCS02/README.md

  * Data storage
  * A pair of high-quality telemetry antennas
  * Backup power supply for temporary operation without external power supply.
- * Power-source for power from on-board car voltage
+ * Power source for power from on-board car voltage
  * Compactness

+## Basic usage

+Configure [mavlink-router](https://github.com/mavlink-router/mavlink-router) to forward packets to the specific IP address of the UAV operator's terminal by adding another UDP target or editing an existing one.
+For connection, both WiFi and Ethernet interfaces could be used to ssh connection:

+    ssh tf@TF-GCS.lan